Richard L. Thornton, Architect & City Planner

 Brutal military campaigns, heavily funded by the Reagan Administration, occurred in several Central American nations.
-In total, at least two million indigenous Americans were killed during the Reagan Era, perhaps 3 million, since about a million died in Guatemala alone.
+In total, at least two million Indigenous Americans in Central and South America were killed during the Reagan Era, perhaps 3 million, since about a million died in Guatemala alone.

 The George H. Bush Administration took a different approach to bringing peace in Central America.
 Insurgents were offered amnesty and cash bounties furnished by the US to surrender their arms.
 Former guerillas were offered jobs in the Southeastern United States where the locals were generally much friendlier to Latin Americans.